javalabsfs/javalabsfs.github.io/_docs/03-vscode.md

 ---

 Done.
-Next, do the lab tasks - click the arrow on the right.
+Move on to the final step, doing the lab tasks, by using the menu on the left or clicking on the arrow on the right.